FB-GIS/Marseille_Urban_Livability_Index/README.md

      - The Unified Index is then re-normalized to [1, 10] and rounded.

   4. VISUALIZATION
-     - Choropleth map of the Unified Index across all 16 districts
+     - Choropleth map for each Index (Livability and Accessibility) across all 16 districts
        (RdYlGn color ramp — red = low quality, green = high quality).
-     - Optional detailed map of building footprints colored by amenity type
-       for a single district, with a CartoDB Dark basemap.

 ## DEPENDENCIES